 Document Candidate's Statement of Qualifications This statement by the candidate describing his or her education and qualifications is printed in the county Voter Information Guide.
 The statement must be paid for at the time of filing the Declaration of Candidacy unless the district has agreed to pay for the statement.
-Candidates running for Congress and State Legislature may file their Candidate's Statement of Qualifications with counties outside their home county by 5 p.m.
-Friday, March 9, 2018.
+Candidates running for Congress and State Legislature may file their Candidate's Statement of Qualifications with counties outside their home county by 5pm Friday, December 8, 2023.
 The statement must be filed with their home county at the time they file their Declaration of Candidacy.
-Gov. Code 85601c; Elections Code §13307, 13307.5 Candidates for U.S. Senate may purchase space for a 250-word candidate statement in the state Voter Information Guide.
-Statements are filed with the Secretary of State between January 25 and February 14.
-Elections Code §9084(i) Who files Optional for Judicial, Board of Supervisor, County and Congressional candidates.
+The statement may not be changed but may be withdrawn up until 5pm on December 11 if the contest closes on December 8 or December 14 if the contest closes on December 13 after the extension period.
+Gov. Code 85601c; Elections Code §13307, 13307.5 Who files Optional for Congressional, Judicial, and Board of Supervisor candidates.
 Statement is printed in the county Voter Information Guide.
 Candidates for Legislative Office who agree to adhere to the spending limitations of Prop.
 34 may file a statement for printing in the county Voter Information Guide.
-Optional for U.S. Senate Candidates.
-Statement is printed in the state Voter Information Guide, deadline February 14.
-Deadline ♦ March 9, 2018 ◆ Extended to March 14, 2018 if the incumbent does not file.
+Deadline ♦ December 8, 2023 ◆ Extended to December 13, 2023 if the incumbent does not file

 Document Candidate Intention & Campaign Disclosure Forms Periodic statements disclosing contributions made to and expenditures made by the candidate or committee.
 Must be filed at least once and possibly several times during an election cycle if more than \$2,000 is being raised or spent.
-See page 115.
-Gov. Code §84200, 84200.5, 84200.8, 84218) Who files All candidates EXCEPT U.S. Senate and Congress Deadline ♦ See June's filing schedule starting on page 123.
+See page 108.
+Gov. Code §84200, 84200.5, 84200.8, 84218) Who files All candidates EXCEPT Congress Deadline ♦ See March's filing schedule starting on page 113

 Document Code of Fair Campaign Practices May be voluntarily subscribed to by candidates for public office.
-See page 104.
-Elections Code §20400-20444 Who files Optional for all candidates Deadline ♦ March 9, 2018 ♦ Extended to March 14, 2018 if the incumbent does not file Document Statement of Economic Interests (Form 700) When candidates file their Declaration of Candidacy for the June primary, they must also file statements of economic interests disclosing their investments, interests in real property, and any income received during the preceding 12 months.
+See page 95.
+Elections Code §20400-20444 Who files Optional for all candidates Deadline ♦ December 8, 2023 ◆ Extended to December 13, 2023 if the incumbent does not file Document Statement of Economic Interests (Form 700) When candidates file their Declaration of Candidacy for the March primary, they must also file statements of economic interests disclosing their investments, interests in real property, and any income received during the preceding 12 months.
 The statement is not required if the candidate has filed such a statement within the past 60 days for the same jurisdiction.
-See page 133.
-Gov. Code §87200, 87201, 87500 Who files All Candidates EXCEPT U.S. Senate, Congress Deadline ♦ March 9, 2018 ◆ Extended to March 14, 2018 if the incumbent does not file.
+See page 123.
+Gov. Code §87200, 87201, 87500 Who files All Candidates EXCEPT U.S. Senate, Congress Deadline ♦ December 8, 2023 ◆ Extended to December 13, 2023 if the incumbent does not file

-June 5, 2018 Primary Election Calendar
+March 5, 2024 Primary Election Calendar